 With the United States entangling itself deeper into conflict in the Middle East, I was considering how small, seemingly unimportant decisions could develop into major conflict.
 I began to pay closer attention to inconsequential materials in my daily activity.
 This photograph shows a sculpture of a fifteen inch mushroom cloud made from a year’s worth of my collected lint from my dryer.

 This cast relief was a colossal rendering of my handprint.
 Three feet in height, it was completed with the exacting detail of my fingerprints.

 This concrete and steel sculpture was inspired by a NOVA program about a mathematician who worked for several years to resolve a centuries-old equation.
 Art, like pure mathematics, is often in pursuit of something that serves no obvious practical purpose but, instead, has an inherent quality of beauty.

-wood, brass, photographs
+THE MORNING RITUAL wood, brass, photographs

 I created this fifteen inch tall sculpture while studying abroad at The University of Tasmania.
-The program was focused on furniture with an emphasis on inventive design with high craftsmanship.
+The program focused on furniture with an emphasis on inventive design with high craftsmanship.
 This piece reflected both my acquisition of new skills and my desire to create something that gave a sense of home.
 The cabinet includes moving parts, photographs, and music.

-cast aluminum and bronze, wood
+PSALM 23 cast aluminum and bronze, wood

-This seven feet tall group of mark-making tools aids the artist in drawing ideas into sand, earth or water.
+This seven foot tall group of mark-making tools aids the artist in drawing ideas into sand, earth or water.
 The title is derived from the biblical passage, “Yea though I walk through the valley of the shadow of death, I will fear no evil; for You are with me; thy rod and thy staff, they comfort me.”
-As the “rod” and “staff” might comfort the religious, an artist’s tools give her comfort.
+As the “rod” and “staff” might comfort the religious, an artist’s tools provide her comfort.